ansible/ansible/docsite/latest/rst/playbooks_tags.rst

 ====

-If you have a large playbook it may become useful to be able to run a specific part of the configuration.
+If you have a large playbook it may become useful to be able to run a specific part of the configuration without running the whole playbook.

 Both plays and tasks support a "tags:" attribute for this reason.

 Example::